Mitesh2020/SOAR-EDR-PROJECT/README.md

 4. **LimaCharlie (EDR & Security Infrastructure)**
    - **Description**: A cloud-native security operations platform providing EDR, log collection, automation, and security tooling as a service.
-   - **Use Case**: Deploying LimaCharlie agents across an enterprise to detect and respond to endpoint threats in real-time.
+   - **Use Case**: Deploying LimaCharlie agents across an enterprise to detect and respond to endpoint threats in real time.

 5. **Slack (Collaboration & Incident Communication)**
    - **Description**: A messaging platform used by security teams for real-time collaboration, alerting, and incident response coordination.